eeshaansarda/cycling-route-simulator/README.md

 ### Project Overview

 A web application that enables cyclists to draw routes on an interactive map and simulate a cycling journey along those routes with smooth animation.
+Check out the video presenting the application attached to the releases.

 ---